Johnson Machinery Ltd, CH Johnson Ltd

 Around 1966, the company became known as Johnson Machinery when it went public.
 During the 1970's it had a workforce of around 300 and products such as the Motil lightweight utility truck.

 The company was wound up following an Extraordinary General Meeting on the 5th December 1979 as it could no longer meet its liabilities (source The London Gazette).
 A sad end for yet another British manufacturing company after nearly 200 years.
 Johnson Machinery (Northern) Limited was also liquidated in 1980.
-Although Johnson Machinery Ltd, stopped trading in 1979, the business was sold to the Reliant Motor Group and became Johnson Construction Machinery Ltd. It moved from Stockport to Bolton and eventually closed in the mid 80's (thanks to David for this last piece of information).
+Although Johnson Machinery Ltd, stopped trading in 1979, the business was bought out by J F Nash Securities Ltd which was part of the Reliant Motor Group.
+They renamed it Johnson Construction Machinery Ltd. It moved from Stockport to Worsley in 1982 and eventually closed in the mid 80's (thanks to David for this last piece of information).

 You can read two in-depth histories of Johnson Machinery which are posted in the Literature Archive.
-I am grateful to Alastair who gave me a lot of Johnson literature when he very kindly helped me identify my Johnson 2HG dumper.
+I am grateful to Alistair who gave me a lot of Johnson literature when he very kindly helped me identify my Johnson 2HG dumper which enabled me to start this site.

 Johnson's Wide Range of Construction Plant